openvinotoolkit/open_model_zoo/demos/bert_named_entity_recognition_demo/python/README.md

   -nthreads NUM_THREADS, --num_threads NUM_THREADS
                         Optional.
 Number of threads to use for inference on CPU (including HETERO cases).
-  --dynamic_shape       Run model with dynamic input sequence.
-If not
+  --dynamic_shape       Optional.
+Run model with dynamic input sequence.
+If
-                        provided, input sequence will be padded to max_seq_len
+                        not provided, input sequence is padded to max_seq_len
 ```

 ## Demo Inputs